Amla (Amalaki / Phyllanthus emblica) Ayurvedic Amla Powder for hair, skin and wellness — Riddhish Herbals

 Amla for Hair, Skin & Daily Wellness: The Ayurvedic Guide to Amalaki

-Amla — known in Sanskrit as Amalaki and across India as Amla, Amloki, Nellikai, and Usirikaya — is the dried fruit of Phyllanthus emblica (long recorded in Ayurvedic literature under the synonym Emblica officinalis), milled into a fine powder.
+Amla — known in Sanskrit as Amalaki and across India as Amla, Amloki, Nellikai and Usirikaya — is the dried fruit of Phyllanthus emblica (long recorded in Ayurvedic literature under the synonym Emblica officinalis), milled into a fine powder.
 The Charaka Samhita places it at the head of all Rasayana herbs, and it is one of the three fruits of Triphala.
-This guide covers what Amla is, how it has been used for hair, skin, and daily wellness in Ayurveda, what published research has examined, and how to recognise a genuine Amla powder.
+This guide covers what Amla is, how it has been used for hair, skin and daily wellness, what published research has examined, and how to recognise a genuine Amla powder.

 What is Amla (Amalaki)?